Fixed: There Was a Problem Resetting Your PC in Windows 10/8/8.1/7

 Step 4.
 Wait for the repairing to complete and restart computer to check if the error is fixed.

-If Windows 10 installation CD/DVD is not available for the moment, you can try other methods.
+If the Windows installation CD/DVD is not available for the moment, you can try other methods.

 Method #2: Use bootrec.exe to rebuild BCD